The Jacksonville Public Library at a Glance

 Locations: Main Library plus 20 branches across Jacksonville, all within Duval County

-Circulation: Library materials were checked out nearly 8.4 million times
+Circulation: Library materials were checked out more than 6.5 million times

 Youth Programs: Children and teen librarians specialize in reader’s advisory and reference